-3HPD Review and Compliance:

-4 HPD Environmental Review Form:

-Phase I ESA.
+Documentation required for Historic Preservation (both Section 106 and GEPA) can be found on Georgia DNR Historic Preservation Division's Review and Compliance site8.
+Required documentation includes HPD's Environmental Review Form9 (including required attachments) and a limited Cultural Resources survey by a Preservation Professional that identifies and assesses any effects to historic properties or archaeological sites from the proposed project.
+The HPD review form must be prepared and submitted to HPD prior to application submission.
+Applicants must indicate on the form whether they are seeking Section 106 or GEPA clearance.
+All applicants are required to submit this information to Georgia DNR Historic Preservation Division for review.
+Evidence of submission (a dated copy of the HPD form and all attachments) must be included in the appropriate Appendix to the Phase I ESA.
 Once submitted, HPD has a thirty-day review period and will contact the applicant if any additional information is needed (the period starts over if HPD has to ask for additional information).
-HPD's response to this review form is valid for up to 5 years from the stated review date, unless the project scope changes.
-DCA must receive HPD's response in order to fully review Phase I ESA.
+HPD's response to this review form is valid for up to 3 years from the stated review date, unless the project scope changes.
+DCA must receive HPD's response in order to fully review the Phase I ESA.

-In most cases it will be necessary to employ a Preservation Professional that can conduct a limited cultural resources survey to assess the effects to historic properties and archaeological sites.
-A list of Preservation Professionals can be found on the Georgia Department of Natural Resources Historic Preservation Consultant's Directory.5
+In most cases it will be necessary to employ a Preservation Professional that can conduct a limited https://georgiashpo.org/sites/default/files/hpd/pdf/ER_and_compliance/EnvironmentalReviewForm.pdf cultural resources survey to assess the effects to historic properties and archaeological sites.
+A list of Preservation Professionals can be found on the Georgia Department of Natural Resources Historic Preservation Consultant's Directory10.